retypeapp/retype/components/image.md

 ![This is an optional caption](../static/sample.jpg "This is an optional title")
 ```

-Hold you mouse pointer over the image to see the title.
+Hold your mouse pointer over the image to see the title.

 ![This is an optional caption](../static/sample.jpg "This is an optional title")